Rinke Lab

 2. Home

-The Rinke Lab is now located at the Department of Microbiology, The University of Innsbruck, in Tirol, Austria
+The Rinke Lab/ team eOMICS is located at the Department of Microbiology, The University of Innsbruck, in Tirol, Austria

 View from the Solsteinhaus, a mountain hut located in the Nordkette mountain range (Austrian Alps) near Innsbruck, at an altitude of 1,806 meters (5,925 feet).